Misconception #1: RPA fully automates processes from A to Z

 As RPA is predominantly used for simpler activities, one might believe that it has no impact on customer satisfaction.
 But that’s not true.
 When digital colleagues take over repetitive tasks, not only are requests processed more quickly, but employees spend more time building relationships with customers.

 Misconception #6: RPA can be used for complex processes and immediately throughout the entire company

-Companies recognise that RPA offers enormous optimisation potential.
+Companies recognize that RPA offers enormous optimization potential.
 It’s possible to deploy RPA across the enterprise and even use it for some complex processes.
 However, companies sometimes make the mistake of thinking RPA can help them achieve end-to-end automation.
 Nevertheless, RPA is better suited for the automation of tasks rather than processes.